org-arl/unet-blog/_posts/2020-03-30-exploting-spatial-diversity-using-unetstack3.md

 Now that we are all set up with an assisting receiver and a main receiver cooperating over a `UdpLink`, we would like to see an example of `Unity` in action.
 Although, we will not be able to demonstrate all the scenarios in which `Unity` will be beneficial, we can show how it works and what to expect out of it.

-Let us transmit a packet from the transmitter node by sending a simple `TxFrameReq` message to the `Physical` agent as shown below:
+Let us transmit a frame from the transmitter node by sending a simple `TxFrameReq` message to the `Physical` agent as shown below:

 ![Overview](../assets/img/sd/sd-7.png)

-The transmitted frame broadcasted in the network and for the purpose of this demonstration, I have changed a modulation scheme parameter on the main receiver to make sure it cannot decode the received frame successfully and hence you see a `BadFrameNtf` message on the main receiver.
+The transmitted frame is broadcasted in the network and for the purpose of this demonstration, the modulation scheme parameter on the main receiver is changed to make sure it cannot decode the received frame successfully and therefore you see a `BadFrameNtf` message (meaning the frame was not successfully decoded) on the main receiver.
 But notice that the assisting receiver successfully decoded the received frame and it was forwarded over to the main receiver via the `wormhole`.
-This is seen as
+This can be observed in the shell output:
 ```
 phy@31 >> RxFrameNtf:INFORM[type:CONTROL from:232 rxTime:5456805687 (3 bytes)]
 ```
 on the main receiver.
+Notice that this information sharing happened transparently due to our initial set up where all messages getting published on assisting receivers `Physical` agent (recognized by `phy@31` at the main receiver) are being received on the main receiver.

 The `Unity` agent now utilizes this message from the assisting receiver to publish the frame on main receiver's `Physical` agent's topic as shown below:
 ```
 unity >> RxFrameNtf:INFORM[type:CONTROL from:232 rxTime:4223375002 location:651.0,140.0,-5.0 (3 bytes)]
 ```

-This is the case where the assister receiver was able to successfully decode the frame and it helped the main receiver by sharing this information.
+In this, simple example the assisting receiver was able to successfully decode the frame and it helped the main receiver via sharing this information.
 This is also called *Selection diversity*.
-The other cases where `Unity` agent will prove useful is where both assisting receiver and main receiver could not decode the frame successfully, however, the information in `BadFrameNtf` messages (e.g., log-likelihood ratios of each received bit) is used to combine the information from both receivers and the `Unity` agent tries to decode the packet again.
+The other cases where `Unity` agent will prove useful is where both assisting receiver and main receiver could not decode the frame successfully.
+In such cases, the information in `BadFrameNtf` messages (e.g., log-likelihood ratios of each received bit) is used to combine the information from both receivers and the `Unity` agent tries to decode the frame.
 This is also termed as `Diversity combining`.

 The ability to utilize selection diversity and diversity combining  at  the  same  time  is  extremely  advantageous  in practice.
 This results in significant performance improvement in terms of data rate and reliability.